symfony/symfony-docs/components/lock.rst

 CombinedStore
 ~~~~~~~~~~~~~

 Combined stores allow the storage of locks across several backends.
-It's a common
+It is a common
 mistake to think that the lock mechanism will be more reliable.
 This is wrong.
 The ``CombinedStore`` will be, at best, as reliable as the least reliable of
 all managed stores.
 As soon as one managed store returns erroneous information,
-the ``CombinedStore`` won't be reliable.
+the ``CombinedStore`` will not be reliable.

 .. caution::